-Many of us have been in the same situation, contemplating whether to stick with the previous year’s plans, be more aggressive with the pricing, invest in bigger and better store displays or do something different.
+Many of us have been in the same situation, contemplating whether to stick with the previous year’s plans, to be more aggressive with pricing, invest in bigger and better store displays or to do something completely different.
 Without understanding the baseline sales during promotions, you can’t really measure the effectiveness of a promotion or its profitability and making adjustments to promotional plan is based on gut feelings and sophisticated guesses.
 The cornerstone of data-driven trade promotion planning is going beyond estimating promotional sales alone when calculating promotional success.
 Those brands that are committed to data-driven decision-making and put emphasis on reliable baseline calculations stay ahead of the competition.
-The biggest challenge related to trade promotions is already tackled and they know exactly how different activations impact to the company’s bottom line.
+The biggest challenge related to trade promotions is already tackled and they know exactly how different activations impact the company’s bottom line.

 We present three different methods, which all will help you to analyze your previous promotions.
 Depending on how much time and effort you can invest and how experienced you are with data crunching, we will advise you on how to go from calculating the average to deploying artificial intelligence.